lab-cosmo/chemiscope/docs/src/manual/sharing.rst

 Uploading datasets
 ^^^^^^^^^^^^^^^^^^

-The simplest way to share the chemiscope dataset is to send the corresponding file (``my-dataset.json`` or ``my-dataset.json.gz``) to your collaborators.
+The simplest way to share a chemiscope dataset is to send the corresponding file (``my-dataset.json`` or ``my-dataset.json.gz``) to your collaborators.

 They can then load this file from the main chemiscope website: